 Hubert is principal at SORSAW Enterprises, a digital marketing consultancy that specializes in optimizing search and social efforts to enhance business activity.
 Hubert has supported other local causes including North Rosedale Park Civic Association and Michigan Humane Society.
 A Michigan State University graduate, he studied both International Relations and Japanese.
 Born and raised in Detroit, he now resides in Ferndale, and spends time collecting records, cooking, and staying physically active.

 Tahir Whitehead was selected by the Detroit Lions in the fifth round of the 2012 NFL Draft out of Temple University.
 Whitehead, who became one of the teams most valuable players on special teams through his first two seasons, moved into the starting lineup at middle linebacker for Detroit September 28, 2014.
 Whitehead finished an impressive season with 86 tackles, 2 interceptions and 5 passes defensed.
+After spending six season in Detroit, Whitehead continues his NFL career in Oakland for the Raiders.
 A native of Newark, New Jersey, Whitehead has found his niche working with youth in the Metro Detroit area, with a primary focus on education.
 Since September of last year, Whitehead has hosted events with organizations such as the Boys & Girls Club of Southeastern Michigan, the Detroit Public School Systems Proud Strong Learner’s Program and Downtown Boxing Gym Youth Program.